naveenaraipole97/receipt-processor/README.md

 ## Test the Application

 The application should now be running on localhost:3000.
-You can test the application using the following endpoints:
+Test the application using the following endpoints:

 ### Process Receipts